ArpanDhama2001/Expense-Tracker/README.md

    npm install
    ```

-3. Configure the database
+3. Configure the database and API keys
    - Create a MySQL database
+   - Get an OpenAI API key
-   - Update the .env file with your database credentials
+   - Update the .env file with your database credentials and API key

 4. Start the server
    ```